DragonRidersUnite/docs-prototype-docsify/docs/API/ruby/array.md

 end
 ```

-## include_any?
+## include_any?(other_array)

-Given a collection of items, the function will return true if any of self's items exists in the collection of items passed in:
+This function returns true if any of the items in the calling array exist in the `other_array` of items passed as an argument.

-## any_intersect_rect?
+## any_intersect_rect?(object)

-Assuming the array contains objects that respond to left, right, top, bottom, this method returns true if any of the elements within the array intersect the object being passed in.
-You are given an optional parameter called tolerance which informs how close to the other rectangles the elements need to be for it to be considered intersecting.
+Assuming the array contains objects that respond to `left`, `right`, `top`, `bottom`, this method returns **true** if any of the elements within the array intersect the object being passed in.
+You are given an optional parameter called `tolerance` which informs how close to the other rectangles the elements need to be for it to be considered intersecting.

 The default tolerance is set to 0.1, which means that the primitives are not considered intersecting unless they are overlapping by more than 0.1.